Interlisp/medley/README.md

 Medley manages the display entirely, doesn't use X fonts and manages it's own window system.

-If you have a high-resolution display, note that much of the graphics was designed for a low-resolution display, so an X-server that does "pixel doublilng" is best.
+If you have a high-resolution display, note that much of the graphics was designed for a low-resolution display, so an X-server that does "pixel doubling" is best.
 (E.g., Raspberry Pi does pixel doubling on 4K displays.)

 Medley presumes you have a 3-button mouse; the scroll-wheel on some mice acts as one, with some difficulty.
 Go into XQuartz Preferences/Input and check "Emulate three button mouse" option.

 ### Running Medley Interlisp (obsolete)